ronen567/just-the-docs/docs/Binary Classification and Logistic Regression.md

 ![Linear Prediction for Binary Classification](../assets/images/logistic-regression/binary_point_linear_pred.png)

-If we set the threshold to 0.5, it seems to give correct results.
+If we set the decision boundary to 0.5, it seems to give correct results.
 Take a look at Figure 4:  An income of 3000 maps to 0.4, i.e. Y=0.
 An income of 3500 maps to 0.5 i.e. Y=1.
 Linear prediction seems like a good predictor if threshold is set to 0.5.
 Is that a correct conclusion? ****it's not correct!**** Figure 5 proves that.

 #### Figure 4: Linear Prediction for Binary Classification with thresholds